broadinstitute/depmap_omics/README.md

 - you first need to go to [taiga](https://cds.team/taiga/dataset) and create some new datasets for the virtual release

-we are instanciating all the parameters needed for this pipeline to run
+we are instantiating all the parameters needed for this pipeline to run

 #### Adding new data